Parsa307/My-MPV-Config/README.md

 - Subtitle fix timing enabled.
 - Custom key bindings for volume, frame-step.
 - Hardware decoding enabled for thumbfast.
-- Compatible with [`sub-select`](https://github.com/CogentRedTester/mpv-sub-select) for better subtitle stream handling.
+- Compatible with [sub-select](https://github.com/CogentRedTester/mpv-sub-select) for better subtitle stream handling.

 ## 💡 Notes

-- You may want to adjust `alang`, `slang` to your own preferences.
+- You may want to adjust alang, slang to your own preferences.
-- `sub-select` is recommended to auto-pick the best subtitle track.
+- sub-select is recommended to auto-pick the best subtitle track.
 It's especially helpful when dealing with multiple sub streams like signs & songs vs full subs.

 ## 🔧 Where to Put These